 This is not your normal story and so it is not necessarily the recommended route for entering the world of photography.
 I spent many years living in the Balkans and, upon moving back to the USA in January of 2004, I realized that I had the opportunity to do whatever I wanted.
 I thought about what I enjoy most in the world: hiking in the mountains enjoying beauty and solitude.
 I then spent some time thinking about how I could make a job out of it.
 After a bit of research I decided that I would become a professional nature photographer even though I knew very little about photography and was told very clearly that it was almost impossible to make a living this way.
 My stubbornness combined with my entrepreneurial blood to send me off in this direction.
 I began by spending hours studying the work of other photographers.
 I wasn't focused on the equipment they used but on which photos excited me and understanding why they did.
 I tried to understand how the lighting and composition contributed to creating emotions.
 At the same time I began to practice with a small point-and-shoot.
 I would solicit honest feedback from professional and advanced amateur photographers and then go back out to apply their advice.
 I worked very hard to incorporate all that I was learning and tried to be very critical of my work.
 Within 18 months of my decision to become a photographer I began selling my work at art shows.
 I then moved into selling in various galleries and within three years of that decision I opened my own gallery.
 During this time I used whatever equipment I could afford and, as I've seen a valid need, I've slowly upgraded.
 I still have a long way to go, but I'm continuing to learn.
 The biggest obstacle I see in other beginning photographers is that they don't like criticism whereas I welcome it as a window allowing me to see where I need to improve.

-If you do prefer a workshop to a book, I have two friends in the area that I highly recommend for photography instruction: Jared Gricoskie and James Frank.
-Both of these guys can help you take your photography to the next level and both know Rocky Mountain National Park very well.
-Book early because their services are very popular.
+I have a couple of friends in the area that I highly recommend for photography instruction.
+The first is Jared Gricoskie who's an exceptional wildlife guy and a great teacher.
+The other is Dawn Wilson who does both wildlife and landscape photography, as well as just about every other type of photography.
+Both of these photographers can help you take your photography to the next level and both know Rocky Mountain National Park very well.
+Book early, because their services are very popular.

 The short answer is "no".
 The primary reason that I took up photography was to find a way to carve out more time in my life for solitude.
 I spend most of my week engaged with people and because of my personality I need time to be alone in order to be whole.
 In the solitude I am restored.
 It is the place where I can finally connect with what is happening deep inside of me.
 Times of silence can move us from living superficial lives to deeper and more meaningful lives.
 In solitude I can finally be quiet enough to begin to hear God's still quiet voice pulling me beyond myself.
 In solitude I am also at my most creative and can see things that I would otherwise have missed.